pion/webrtc/examples/save-to-disk/README.md

 ```

 ### Open save-to-disk example page
-[jsfiddle.net](https://jsfiddle.net/vfmcg8rk/1/) you should see your Webcam, two text-areas and a 'Start Session' button
+[jsfiddle.net](https://jsfiddle.net/xjcve6d3/) you should see your Webcam, two text-areas and two buttons: `Copy browser SDP to clipboard`, `Start Session`.

 ### Run save-to-disk, with your browsers SessionDescription as stdin
-In the jsfiddle the top textarea is your browser, copy that and:
+In the jsfiddle the top textarea is your browser's Session Description.
+Press `Copy browser SDP to clipboard` or copy the base64 string manually.
+We will use this value in the next step.

 #### Linux/macOS
 Run `echo $BROWSER_SDP | save-to-disk`
 #### Windows